nuxeo/doc.nuxeo.com-client-java/src/java/user-group.md

 ## Delete

-APIs below are available to delete user / group:
+APIs below are available to delete user/group:
-- deleteUser which takes an user name
+- deleteUser which takes a user name
 - deleteGroup which takes a group name

 Let's delete our entities: